Date of Degree

 Includes bibliographical references (pages 175-181).

 Copyright 2011 Youngwan Kim

 Kim, Youngwan.
-"The Unveiled power of NGOs: how NGOs influence states' foreign policy behaviors." doctoral dissertation, University of Iowa, 2011.
+"The Unveiled power of NGOs: how NGOs influence states' foreign policy behaviors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.